 Since that first job at the methadone clinic, I’ve worked in a variety of positions, from a psychotherapist at the San Francisco County Jail, to the director of the largest homeless shelter in Northern California, to developing and directing the behavioral health program for My Doctor Medical Group in San Francisco.
 Most recently I served as the program director of the Center for Discovery, a residential eating disorder facility in Sacramento.
 Addiction, eating disorders and many other mental health issues often follow unresolved trauma, and throughout my career, I have explored how our earliest childhood experiences and primary relationships (e.g. those with our parents or caretakers) impact both how we interact with others and how we navigate the world.

-To add to my training in Eye Movement Desensitization Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT) and Mindfulness Based Stress Reduction (MBSR), I am currently a doctoral candidate at the Institute for Contemporary Psychoanalysis (ICP) so that I can continue to help clients find resolution, relief and empowerment on a deep, core level.
+To add to my training in Eye Movement Desensitization Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT) and Mindfulness Based Stress Reduction (MBSR), I recently completed a doctoral program at The Institute for Contemporary Psychoanalysis (ICP), where I earned a Psy.D. in psychoanalysis.
+This furthering of my education and training allows me to continue to help clients find resolution, relief and empowerment on a deep, core level.
 And, in addition to providing therapy to individuals facing addiction, eating disorders or other mental health issues, I also work with their family members and loved ones.
 Sometimes, family counseling or group counseling can foster long-term healing for everyone affected by addiction or eating disorders.

 I believe in taking a collaborative approach to therapy, and I am compassionate, direct and honest.
 My clients have told me that I don’t seem like a therapist.
 Rather, I’m told that I am an engaged, funny and real person who meets clients where they are.
 I am intuitive and insightful, and I am able to help you make connections and discover things about yourself you may not be able to see just yet.
 Essentially, I can help you get to the root of the issues causing you pain so that you can emerge from the therapy process with new awareness about your needs and goals and the insight needed to meet them.
 As we work together, I hope that you will feel that I am an easy person to talk to, and I strive to create a sense of safety, acceptance and active support.